thu-spmi/CAT/egs/JSA-SPG/readme.md

 # 1. Overview

 This directory contains the experimental codes corresponding to the research on "Phoneme-based Cross-lingual ASR Training without Pronunciation Dictionary via Joint Stochastic Approximation".
-The codes are designed to reproduce the experiments described in the paper, covering data preprocessing, model training, and evaluation steps.
+The code is designed to reproduce the experiments described in the paper, covering data preprocessing, model training, and evaluation steps.

 # 2. Results